hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 victimizations gives context to the societal trends of reporting crime to the police and gives information on how prevalent each crime is in society.
-Including the numbers gives a broader picture of the effect of different crimes in the society, rather than trying, without context, to impress upon people that because something has a certain number society is ill.
+Including the numbers gives a broader picture of the effect of different crimes in the society, rather than trying, without context, to impress upon people that, because something has a certain number, it means society is ill.
 Rape and sexual assault has the least reported and unreported victimizations and the least number of victimizations of any violent crime in the NCVS.

 ### Why is the number of rape and sexual assault victimizations low in comparison to other violent crimes if "[Rape Culture is Real](http://time.com/40110/rape-culture-is-real/)"?